The Five Most Famous Drug Cartels

 One half of the Guadalajara Cartel’s split, the Sinoloa Cartel is led by the most-wanted drug trafficker in Mexico, Joaquín Guzmán.
-With an estimated net worth of $1 billion, Guzmán is extremely powerful and so there is no doubt why the Sinoloa Cartel won a bloody battle against its former partner, the Juarez Cartel.
-Resulting in possibly as many as 12,000 casualties, the Sinoloa Cartel employed gangs such as the Artist Assassins, Genre Nueva, and Los Mexicles to attack the Juarez Cartel in its attempt to gain control over drug trafficking routes.
+With an estimated net worth of $1 billion, Guzmán is extremely powerful—there is no doubt why the Sinoloa Cartel won a bloody battle against its former partner, the Juarez Cartel.
+Resulting in possibly as many as 12,000 casualties, the Sinoloa Cartel employed gangs such as the Artist Assassins, Genre Nueva and Los Mexicles to attack the Juarez Cartel in its attempt to gain control over drug trafficking routes.

 3. Tijuana Cartel